-"I believe that that man who went to one of the armories here in Manhat-tan and said he had sent 300 men from Washington to the Transvaal and that he proposed to send 300 more from here, is a fakir.
-No one has gono there from this country, to my knowledge, unless he paid his own way and left here as a private individual.
-I know that some former army officers and surgeons have gone, because they have shown me the injury attended to, he is reported as getting along towards recovery in a
+"The work on ships in handat Ports-mouth is being pushed with all speed.
+Only the most necessary repairs on several cruisers now refitting have been taken in hand.
+That the channel squadron should one of the armories here in Manhat-tan and said he had sent 300 men from Washington to the Transvaal and that used to send 300 more from here, prop is a fakir.
+No one has gone there from here, is a fakir.
+No one has gone there from this country, to my knowledge, unless he raid his own way and left here as a private individual.
+I know that some former army officers and surgeons have gone, because they have shown me their flickets, but I cannot tell you their names.
+These are the statements I make to all inquirers and there are many of them: